Atom (Ryan Choi)

 Ryan Choi is a superhero appearing in American comic books published by DC Comics.
 Created by Gail Simone and Grant Morrison, the character first appeared in DCU: Brave New World #1 (August 2006) as the fourth superhero character to use the Atom name in the DC Universe.
-He emigrated to the United States following the death of his mother, to take up his idol Ray Palmer's former position at Ivy University.
-He went on to become a member of the Justice League. (“Ryan”, the name he uses in the United States, is not his given name, which has yet to be shown in comics.)
+He emigrated to the United States following the death of his mother, to take up his idol Ray Palmer's former position at Ivy University, and went on to become a member of the Justice League.

 In the DC Extended Universe film Justice League (2017), Ryan Choi was portrayed by Zheng Kai, but his scenes were cut from the theatrical version.
 His appearance was restored for the 2021 director's cut of the film, Zack Snyder's Justice League.
 Osric Chau portrayed Ryan Choi in the Arrowverse crossover "Crisis on Infinite Earths" and The Flashs eighth season.

 Publication history

 Ryan Choi first appeared in DCU: Brave New World and was created by Gail Simone.
 Choi, as described by DC solicitations, is "a young hotshot professor who's filling the extra spot on Ivy University's teaching staff... and who inadvertently ends up filling the old Atom's super-heroic shoes".

 In a Facebook post from 2017, Simone claimed that Ryan Choi was entirely her creation: "Grant Morrison did NOT create Ryan Choi.
 I envisioned him, developed him and named him.
 I was given some rough story ideas by Grant, I am sure they were brilliant, but I didn’t read them.
 My entire Atom pitch was lifted from a pitch I wrote for Impulse that did not get used".

 Choi makes his first appearance in the new Rebirth continuity in the Justice League of America: The Atom one-shot, by Steve Orlando and Andrew MacDonald.
-His suit is redesigned to resemble Ray Palmer's in the Arrowverse TV shows.
+His suit is redesigned to resemble Ray Palmer's appearance in the Arrowverse.